 It’s a Virtual World

-Virtual reality is another influential factor in technology’s impact on gaming.
+Virtual reality is another influential factor in technology’s impact on gaming with global VR market expected to reach $72.8 billion till 2024.
 One successful example is Oculus VR, which is working on making improvements to their VR headsets.
 Facebook acquired the company for $2 billion in 2014.
 Their latest offering is the Oculus Quest 2.
 Then there’s Apple, which will release their “mixed reality” headset in the spring of 2022.

 When it comes to immersion, video games are already ahead of other forms of entertainment, and VR will only add to that.
 Further experimentation will take place, such as with touch screens, adding voice controls, and game mechanic gestures.